AryanNesti/SSSI/docs/knowledge-distillation.md

    loss.backward()
 ```
 # LevelPruning
-Unfortunatly we were unable to actually use Knowledge Distillation due it being a pytorch method while we are using a tensorflow class and we cannot switch to pytorch due to the capability of my device.
+Unfortunately due to Knowledge Distillation being a pytorch method we were forced to edit to come up with alternatives since we are using a tensorflow class and we cannot switch to pytorch due to the capability of my device.
 My computer cannot import pytorch and therefore cannot use the pytorch method.
 This is where prunning comes in.
 Earlier we spoke about model compression and one of the best ways to compress a model is to prune the models.
 Here we implemented Levelpruning which is used for pytorch but also has a tensorflow implementation by NNI.

+This is one basic one-shot pruner: you can set a target sparsity level (expressed as a fraction, 0.6 means we will prune 60%).
+We first sort the weights in the specified layer by their absolute values.
+And then mask to zero the smallest magnitude weights until the desired sparsity level is reached.
 Therefore `{ 'sparsity': 0.8, 'op_types': ['default'] }`means that all layers with specified op_types will be compressed with the same 0.8 sparsity.
 When `pruner.compress()` called, the model is compressed with masks and after that you can normally fine tune this model and pruned weights won’t be updated which have been masked.
 ```
 params = {
     'weight1': 0.1666,